uplb-eliens/uplb-eliens.github.io/content/articles/jach/jach_002.rst

 **What schools dominate the Competitive Programming landscape in PH?**

 Only `UPD <https://cphof.org/university/University%20of%20the%20Philippines%20-%20Diliman>`_ and `ADMU <https://cphof.org/university/Ateneo%20de%20Manila%20University>`_ have represented the Philippines in the ICPC World Finals several times.
-Other schools that regularly compete include ADNU, FEU, and UP Cebu.
+Other schools that regularly compete include ADNU, ,DLSU, UP Cebu, FEU, and PUP.
 `Kevin Atienza <https://cphof.org/profile/codeforces:kevinsogo>`_ is the top Competitive Programmer in PH from UPD.
 If my recollection is correct, he has 'sogo' in his handle because Hotel SOGO sponsored their teams way back.